sablier-labs/flow/TECHNICAL-DOC.md

 <!-- prettier-ignore -->
 > [!IMPORTANT]
-> The issues described below would not lead to loss of funds, but can affect the streaming experience for users.
+> The issues described in this section, as well as those discussed below,

-## Defining rps as 18 decimal number
+> will not lead to a loss of funds but may affect the streaming experience for users.

 ### Problem 1: Relative delay

-We define the **Relative Delay** as the minimum period (in seconds) that a N-decimal rps system would require to stream the same amount of tokens that the 18-decimal rps system would.
+From the previous section, we can define the **Relative Delay** as the minimum period (in seconds) that a N-decimal `rps` system would require to stream the same amount of tokens that the 18-decimal `rps` system would.

 ```math
 \text{relative\_delay}_N = \frac{ (rps_{18} - rps_N) }{rps_N} \cdot T_{\text{interval}}
 ```

-For example, in a 6-decimal rps system, to stream 10e6 tokens, the corresponding $rps_{18}$ and $rps_6$ would be
+In a 6-decimal `rps` system, for the example provided [above](#10-per-day-example), the corresponding $rps_{18}$ and
-$0.000115740740740740$ and $0.000115$, respectively.
+$rps_6$ would be $0.000115740740740740$ and $0.000115$, respectively.
 And therefore, we can calculate the relative delay for a one day period as follows:

 ```math
 \text{relative\_delay}_6 = \frac{ (0.000115740740740740 - 0.000115)}{0.000115} \cdot 86400 \approx 556 \, \text{seconds}